Experienced, practical advice of a large firm.

 What is the name of the case and where you can read it: MacIntyre v.
 Carroll College, 9th Circuit Court of Appeals, September 8, 2022.
 Read it here.

-As you consider these and other issues, we recommend you speak with your school lawyer or contact Bea, Kevin, Megan, and Beth by email or at 406-542-1300 to discuss these issues.
+As you consider these and other issues, we recommend you speak with your school lawyer or contact Bea, Megan, Beth, and Kevin by email or at 406-542-1300 to discuss these issues.